Research by: Mor Levi, Assaf Dahan, and Amit Serper

 NetBIOS scanner is set to scan an internal IP range.

 Following the reconnaissance phase, the threat actor attempted to dump credentials stored on the compromised machines.
 The most common credential stealing tool used by the threat actor was a modified mimikatz that dumps NTLM hashes.
 This version of mimikatz did not require any command line arguments, most likely in an attempt to avoid detection based on command-line auditing.
+The dumped hashes were used to authenticate to other machines via pass the hash.
 We renamed this sample to maybemimi.exe.

 Modified Mimikatz that dumps NTLM hashes.